ingridhoffman/Eat-Da-Burger-/README.md

 ```
 AS A lover of hamburgers
 I WANT a webpage that lets me enter unique burger ideas
-SO THAT I can "virtuallY" devour them
+SO THAT I can (virtually) devour them
 ```

 ### Acceptance Criteria